 First chorale phrase followed by bass line derived from it.

 Bach composed, for the bass voice, several strongly characterful arias employing insistently bizarre chromatic continuo lines such as that which underpins the following movement.
-One is to be found in C 76 very early in the first Leipzig cycle where the tenor bemoans----you may hate me well, vile devils from hell----and the continuo provides a similar busy, constant, quaver-driven, minor-mode feeling of dread.
+One is to be found in C 76 very early in the first Leipzig cycle where the tenor bemoans----you may hate me well, vile devils from hell----.
+There, as here, the continuo provides a similar busy, constant, quaver-driven, minor-mode feeling of dread.